Network isolation practices bolster network security in your vSphere environment.

 Check that the network segment is not routed, except to networks where other management-related entities are found.
 Routing a network segment might make sense for vSphere Replication.
 In particular, make sure that production VM traffic cannot be routed to this network.

-- For especially sensitive environments, configure a controlled gateway or other controlled method to access the management network.
+- To access the management network in especially sensitive environments, configure a controlled gateway or other controlled method.
 For example, require that administrators connect to the management network through a VPN.
 Allow access to the management network only to trusted administrators.

-- Configure jump boxes that run management clients.
+- Configure bastion hosts that run management clients.

 Isolate Storage Traffic